 The Emily Ann Foundation was created in March of 2022, but this is not where the story starts.

-Emily Ann Niinemets was born in Comox BC on November 10 1987.
-From a young age Emily was all about animals and laughing.
-With a passion for life she lived everyday to the fullest.
+Emily Ann Niinemets was born in Comox BC on November 10, 1987.
+From a young age, Emily was all about animals and laughing.
+With a passion for life, she lived every day to the fullest.
 Emily was an only child and lived with her mom, Heidi Niinemets, in Comox BC for almost her whole life.
 Emily was a joy and made so many friends throughout her life, she enjoyed summer camp and all the normal stuff a kid would like.

 As Emily grew her passion for life grew with her, touching the lives of everyone she met.
 She had a very strong relationship with many people and this never stopped.
 Emily had a presence about her and her personality was so bright that it could be seen from miles away.
 In 2002 Emily met Shawn, unknowing to her one day she would marry him.
 Shawn was known as a bit of a bad boy at the time and Emily denied a relationship for quite some time, “making him work for it”, as she would later tell others.

-Emily in grade 10 and Shawn in grade 12 they both attended Highland secondary in Comox BC.
+Emily in grade 10 and Shawn in grade 12 both attended Highland secondary in Comox BC.
 Creating an unbreakable bond they grew closer and closer as the years went on.
-On New Years Eve of 2004, at midnight Shawn dropped to one knee and proclaimed his love and intentions.
+On New Year's Eve of 2004, at midnight Shawn dropped to one knee and proclaimed his love and intentions.
 After graduating Emily and Shawn moved to Nanaimo where they started their life together.
 Twist and turns would eventually bring them back to the Comox Valley.

 Emily spent the next 3 months in Vancouver undergoing all kinds of different chemo regiments.
-Emily's mom, Heidi, and Shawn took turns staying with Emily in hospital to ensure she wouldn't have to battle alone.
-Shawn had to sleep on hospital floors, in his car and at times in parks or on the street.
+Emily's mom, Heidi, and Shawn took turns staying with Emily in the hospital to ensure she wouldn't have to battle alone.
+Shawn had to sleep on hospital floors, in his car, and at times in parks or on the street.
 It became very apparent that there is no funding for people in their situation.
-This was a tough obstacle but the couple were determined to not be apart if they didn't need to be.
+This was a tough obstacle but the couple was determined to not be apart if they didn't need to be.

 In May of 2012 Emily was told that her illness had become terminal and she had 2 options: